DickinsonCollege/FarmData2/CONTRIBUTING.md

 ## 9. Solve the Issue ##

 Open the *VSCodium IDE* (or another editor of your choice) and modify the contents of the files in your local FarmData2 repository to address the issue.
-If your work requires multiple changes you should iterate between this step and and the following step until the issue is addresed.
+If your work requires multiple changes you should iterate between this step and and the following step until the issue is addressed.

 ## 10. Add and Commit Your Fix to your Local Repo ##